 And when you land on great strategic questions, you can much more easily generate lots of innovation ideas. – Mike Brown

 The Brainzooming Group helps make smart organizations more successful by rapidly expanding their strategic options and creating innovative plans they can efficiently implement.
-Email us at email@example.com or call us at 816-509-5320 to learn how we can help you enhance your strategy and implementation efforts.
+Contact us at firstname.lastname@example.org or call 816-509-5320 to learn how we can help you enhance your strategy and implementation efforts.